 Don’t: Drive Carelessly On Your Florida Vacation

 Florida’s roads can be busy and congested, especially during peak travel times.
-It’s important to drive carefully and obey traffic laws, including speed limits and traffic signals.
+It’s important to drive carefully and to obey traffic laws, including speed limits and traffic signals.

 Avoid distractions while driving, such as texting or using your phone, and always wear your seatbelt.
 If you’re unfamiliar with the area, use a GPS or map to help navigate.

-Do: Respect Local Culture On Your Florida Vacation
+Do: Respect Local Floridian Culture

 Florida is a diverse state, with a variety of cultures and traditions.
 When visiting, it’s important to respect the local culture and customs.
 This includes things like dress codes, religious practices, and social etiquette if you’re visiting religious buildings or restaurants.